 Surf Better: Movement Practice & Surfing

 This is absolutely not a list of the 3 exercises that will boost your surfing, or the 1 thing you need to do to boost your health, or any of that pervasive fitness clickbait.
 I’m going to do the opposite of that.
-I’m going to give you a template to build a Movement Practice.
+I’m going to give you a template to build a Movement Practice and surf better.

 What’s Movement Practice Even Mean?

 We sit too much.
 We stare at screens all day long.
-We eat inflammatory foods and food-like products.
+And we eat inflammatory foods and food-like products.
 We hurt our backs picking up shoes.
-We have chronic shoulder pain from no acute injury.
+And we have chronic shoulder pain from no acute injury.
 We don’t use our bodies the way they’re physiologically designed to.

 What’s a Movement Practice Have to Do With Surfing?

 First, some brief clarity.
 Surfing is a skill.
 You improve your skill in the water.
 Bottom line.